Createdd/Writing/articles/NoteOnMotivation.md

 A great [article from Thomas Oppong](https://medium.com/personal-growth/persist-it-matters-7e4270f7c078) describes the importance of persistency in detail ➡️.

+>⭐ Whatever it it you want to accomplish - do it as often as possible to become great.

 <img src="http://i.imgur.com/LnAozlx.jpg" alt="pic"/>

 ## Don't let the noise of disbelievers distract you